This site uses cookies to improve your experience. They are safe and secure and never contain sensitive information. For more information click here.

 • Further research can be conducted with an inclusive group of participants.

-A ‘Service child’ has parent(s) – or person(s) with exercising parental responsibility – who is/are Service personnel serving:
+A ‘Service child’ has parent(s) or person(s) exercising parental responsibility who is/are Service personnel serving:

-• is a veteran who has been in Service within the last two years
+• Is an Armed Forces Veteran who has been in Service within the past two years, Or

-• one of their parents died whilst serving in the Armed Forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.
+• One of their parents died whilst serving in the Armed Forces and the learner has received a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme.

 Service parent/carer survey (2020).